-In ALK Content Tools, you can create custom Sites—predefined areas such as warehouses, shopping malls and business parks that include site-specific details for generating accurate, safe and efficient deliveries, down to the last mile.
+In ContentTools, you can create custom Sites—predefined areas such as warehouses, shopping malls and business parks that include site-specific details for generating accurate, safe and efficient deliveries, down to the final mile.

 Creating a Site

-1. Click on Places in the top ribbon menu and select one of your existing Places in the Place Sets panel.
+1. Click on Manage Places in the top ribbon menu and select one of your existing Places in the Place Sets panel.

 3. While you can create a Site using any map format, we recommend setting the Map Style in the top ribbon menu to Satellite Map.
 It makes it easier to identify the Site boundary and entry and exit points to the site.

 IMPORTANT NOTE: The boundary polygon should be drawn inside of any roads needed to reach the Site.
 Any road the Site polygon crosses over will not be used in routing unless it's explicitly marked as a Site gate.
 This feature allows you to close off access roads that may not apply to a particular fleet or vehicle type.

 Adding Entry and Exit Gates